 CHRA currently offers a number of programs specifically aimed at supporting Early Career Professionals though opportunities to learn, engage, network and present their research to the national housing community.

-The Chartered Institute of Housing (CIH) Canada, Canadian Housing and Renewal Association (CHRA), and Housing Partnership Canada (HPC) are introducing the Housing Professionals Mentorship (HPM) Program.
+The Chartered Institute of Housing (CIH) Canada, Canadian Housing and Renewal Association (CHRA), and Housing Partnership Canada (HPC) introduced the Housing Professionals Mentorship (HPM) Program in 2018.

-This program is designed to connect experienced housing professionals with those who are ready to take the next step in their professional journey, or graduate students whose research is focused on housing or homelessness in Canada.
+This program is designed to connect experienced housing professionals with those who are ready to take the next step (including CHRA Early Career Professionals) in their professional journey, or graduate students whose research is focused on housing or homelessness in Canada.
 The goals of the Housing Professional s Mentorship Program include: the building of strategic networks, enhancing leadership competencies, and sector capacity growth, among others.
 As with all mentorship relationships, there is value for both mentees and mentors.

-Applications for 2020 are open.
+Applications for 2020 now closed.
 Click here for more information.

 Housing Leaders Challenge: Managing Change from the Ground Up